Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Conclusion

 \section{Conclusion}

-We reframe the utility collapse in local adversarial anonymization as an economic rationality problem and propose RLAA, a training-free framework with an Attacker-Arbitrator-Anonymizer architecture.
-By validating inferences and enforcing rational stopping, RLAA structurally prevents over-anonymization from hallucinations and diminishing returns.
-Extensive evaluations demonstrate that RLAA significantly outperforms our baselines, achieving a better privacy-utility trade-off and offering a viable path to resolving the privacy paradox.
+This paper reframes utility collapse in localized adversarial anonymization as a failure of rational decision-making and proposes RLAA, a training-free framework built on an Attacker-Arbitrator-Anonymizer architecture.
+By validating attacker inferences and introducing verification-guided early stopping, RLAA prevents semantic utility collapse caused by hallucinations and diminishing returns.
+Extensive experiments show that RLAA consistently achieves a stronger privacy-utility trade-off than competitive baselines.
+Grounding safety in economic rationality, RLAA resolves the privacy paradox, aligning safety with model capability.